Bibliome/alvisnlp/docs/reference/module/PESVReader.md

 </div>
 Name of the feature where to record the token ordinal.

-<h3 name="propertiesFeatureKey" class="param">propertiesFeatureKey</h3>
+<h3 id="propertiesFeatureKey" class="param">propertiesFeatureKey</h3>

 <div class="param-level param-level-default-value">Default value: `properties`
 </div>
 <div class="param-type">Type: <a href="../converter/java.lang.String" class="converter">String</a>
 </div>
-Name of the feature where to record entities properties. *PESVReader* also records each property in a separate feature.
+Name of the feature where to record entities properties.*PESVReader*also records each property in a separate feature.

-<h3 name="sectionName" class="param">sectionName</h3>
+<h3 id="sectionName" class="param">sectionName</h3>

 <div class="param-level param-level-default-value">Default value: `text`
 </div>